maxlandon/wiregost/README.md

 #### TO DO

 **Console**
-* Check codebase linting
 * Add completers for:
     - All command options/filters in the implant menu
-    - Filesystem completion in the implant menu
     - Fix the completion for help commands, depending on menu context
 * Commands for:
-    - Deleting generated ghost implants
+    - Deleting generated ghost implants (in DB and files)
-    - Deleting profiles
-    - Deleting users
+    - Deleting users (command done, but issue with server still accepting them)
 * Less hacky option filters for many commands, and better command help for these
 * Add/Rewrite help for:
     - Execute-Assembly command
     - Add examples to many command helps
-* Config for implant working directory completions
-* Config for MSF path, if installed from source and not with nightly installers (error with msfvenom)

 **C2 Server**
-* Persistent module stacks
-* Persistent listeners
 * Fix connect/disconnect detections from the server
-* Add workspace/host settings to implant modules + implant registration
-* Help for MSF listeners / eventually a separate module.
 * Check all proc/priv/execute commands.
 * Check why obfuscated implants cannot be generated at the same time without messing the namespace up